 Saint John is the largest city in New Brunswick, with approximately 130 000 residents.
 Saint John is a very bilingual city split rather evenly between English and French as working languages.
 The city's residents are very proud of their individual neighbourhoods, and tend to identify strongly with them, creating a sense of smaller communities within the larger city.

-The city of Moncton is the second largest city in New Brunswick, home to over 120 000 people, just slightly less than Saint John.
+The city of Moncton is the second largest city in New Brunswick, home to roughly 140 000 people, just slightly less than Saint John.
 It is not likely to stay in second place for long however, as it is the fastest growing urban area east of Toronto.
-The majority of Moncton’s residents speak English, but over 30% of the residents primarily speak French.
+The majority of Moncton's residents speak English, but nearly 35% of the residents primarily speak French.
 The only cities in the country that are as bilingual as Moncton are Ottawa and Montreal.
 Moncton is also home to the Universite de Moncton, the largest French-language university in Canada outside of Quebec.